CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 section
 - Intuitive access to quizzes for students and lectures

-7. Brief summary of research insights or personas used
+7. Brief summary of research insights or personas used:
+- We created 4 User Personas to represent different demographics of potential users, we had; ​

+- a lecturer in their mid-40s who is not familiar with newer technologies, ​
+- a student who is a first-time user of the website, ​
+- a young lecturer who suffers from a lack of engagement from students, ​
+- a university administrator who often finds it difficult to find and utilise the necessary tools as educational interfaces often cater towards students or educators. ​

 # 🔧 Key Features
 8. List core pages